 49 CFR §192.1015(b)(2-3)

 Each Jurisdictional LPG system operated by COMPANY NAME, Inc. will be individually reviewed to determine a threat (likelihood) risk ranking.
 The process will evaluate each of the seven (7) minimum required categories for threats (likelihood) and assign a threat factor.
-The minimum required categories are Corrosion, Natural Forces, Excavation Damage, Other Outside Force Damage, Material or Weld Failure, Equipment Failure, Incorrect Operation and Other.
+The minimum required categories are Corrosion, Natural Forces, Excavation Damage, Other Outside Force Damage, Material or Weld Failure, Equipment Failure, and Incorrect Operation.
+The Other threat category can be used for any identified threats that do not belong in one of the seven required threat categories.
 The threat ranking factors will be a 1 through 5 numeric system with five (5) being the highest threat factor and one (1) being the lowest threat factor.

-In addition each system will be reviewed to determine a consequence risk factor.
+In addition, each system will be reviewed to determine a consequence risk factor.
 The consequence ranking factors will be a 1 through 3 numeric system with three (3) being the highest consequence risk ranking and one (1) being the lowest consequence risk factor.

 [The Operator should explain in more detail in the procedure as to how the questions relate to the threat factor (1-5) and consequence factor that is given for a particular threat and consequence (1-3) for a system by the SME.
 Some additional guidance should be given as to when to rank a 1 versus 2 versus 3 and so on.
 This will help maintain consistency among the systems.]